unixerius/DSO/README.md

 1. [Download and install UTM.](https://mac.getutm.app)
 2. [Download the Live ISO for Ubuntu Server 22.04 for aarch64](https://cdimage.ubuntu.com/releases/22.04/release/ubuntu-22.04.2-live-server-arm64.iso)
 3. In UTM, define a Linux VM with 6-8 cores and 6144-8192 MB of RAM (depending on the amount of RAM in your system).
+Give the VM a 50GB virtual hard drive.
 4. Install Ubuntu Server onto the newly defined Linux VM.
 I can't help you with that! 🥸
 5. Once the installation is done, login to the VM.
 6. In your home directory on the VM, run: `git clone https://github.com/unixerius/dso`